OnionUI/Themes/README.md

 Check out these standalone icon packs!

-> To install, extract to `Themes/icons/` on your SD card (icon switching will be available in V4.1)
+> To install, extract the pack to `Icons/` on your SD card (icon switching will be available in V4.1)

 <table align=center><tr>